Active learning and explicit electrostatics enable accurate modeling of electrolytes: Results and discussion

-Furthermore, in MD produced with MTP$_{20}$ we found that approximately 85\% of SSIPs formed networks linked via shared bridging solvent molecules (typically EC), with network sizes ranging from 2 to 8 Li$^+$ ions~(Figure~\ref{fig:long_trj_analysis}~(b)).
-Solvation shells of Li$^+$ ions involved in these networks had a higher fraction of EC molecules compared to Li$^+$ in isolated SSIPs~(see Supplementary Information).
-Investigation of IP structures showed that EC molecules commonly bridged separate SSIPs into the network~(Figure~\ref{fig:long_trj_analysis}~(a)), coordinating via both carbonyl and ether oxygens.
-Although the average coordination number remained close to 4 -- consistent with previous studies~\cite{franco2019boosting,ong2015lithium} -- Li$^+$ ions in networks exhibited a greater proportion of $\rm CN=5$ and fewer $\rm CN=3$ compared to those in isolated SSIPs (see Supplementary Information).
-Similar configurations were found in MTP$_{20}$-QRd MD simulations. but with only two interconnected SSIPs were found and their fraction from all SSIPs corresponded only to 7.3\%.
-As with the differences between IP fractions predicted with MTP$_{20}$ and MTP$_{20}$-QRd, in the present case, this discrepancy may arise from both locality of MTP$_{20}$ and incomplete equilibration and too short MD trajectories produced by MTP$_{20}$-QRd.
+Additionally, in MD simulations performed with MTP, we found that approximately 85\% of SSIPs form interconnected networks linked via shared EC molecules, with network sizes ranging from 2 to 8 Li$^+$ ions (Fig.~\ref{fig:long_trj_analysis}~(b)).
+Within these networks, EC molecules act as bridges between Li$^+$ ions via coordination through both carbonyl and ether oxygen atoms (Fig.~\ref{fig:long_trj_analysis}~(a)).
+Li$^+$ ions participating in networks exhibit a higher EC content in their solvation shells compared to isolated SSIPs: while maintaining an average coordination number close to four, networked Li$^+$ ions show a shift toward higher coordination, with an increased fraction of CN = 5 and a reduced fraction of CN = 3 (see Supplementary Information).
+Similar configurations were observed in MTP$_{20}$-EDQRd MD simulations, comprising 16\% of all Li$^+$ solvation shells, although only two interconnected solvation shells were present in these structures.
 Despite these substantial differences in predicted structural properties, the ionic conductivity predictions are extremely close, indicating that this property is relatively insensitive to the observed differences in underlying MD.

-In summary, the trained MTP$_{20}$ and MTP$_{20}$-QRd accurately reproduced ionic conductivity, including its temperature dependence, demonstrating reliability for predicting transport properties in LiPF$_6$/EC/EMC electrolytes.
-We additionally note that MTP$_{20}$ yielded stable MD and accurate ionic conductivity at various EC:EMC ratios, highlighting its extrapolative ability.
-Furthermore, the analysis of the MD trajectories used in the ionic conductivity calculations revealed differences in structural features predicted by MTP$_{20}$ and MTP$_{20}$-QRd, such as difference in IP types present and fraction of interconnected SSIPs.
-Nevertheless, the agreement of ionic conductivity predicted with both MLIPs with experiment implies that these structural differences may not significantly impact transport under the studied conditions.
+In summary, both MTP and MTP-EDQRd accurately reproduce ionic conductivity and its temperature dependence, demonstrating their reliability for predicting transport properties in LiPF$_6$/EC–EMC electrolytes.
+In contrast, the fixed-charge QRd-augmented MTP exhibits unstable MD behavior and cannot be used for conductivity calculations, despite showing comparable validation-set force errors to MTP, highlighting the limitations of this model.
+Furthermore, analysis of the MD trajectories used in the ionic conductivity calculations indicated near-complete salt dissociation and revealed differences in structural features predicted by MTP and MTP-EDQRd such as difference in the IP types present and fraction of interconnected SSIPs.
+Nevertheless, both models yield ionic conductivities in close agreement with experiment, suggesting that these structural differences have limited influence on macroscopic transport under the studied conditions.